Disasters, Emergency Alerts & Mass Service Disruptions

 For more information on SMS and landline emergency alerts see the Australian Government's Emergency Alerts website.

 Before reporting a fault with your Optus service, your safety comes first.
 Only contact us when it's safe for you to do so.
-To report a fault/outage call 13 13 44, this number is available 24 hours a day, 7 days a week.
+To report a fault/outage call this number.

 I don't have a fault, but have noticed a potential hazard with Optus equipment